 The applied light source is a modern and durable semiconductor laser diode, instead of a rather complex solid state laser which powers typically Raman OTDR systems.

-The semiconductor laser diode has been critically type tested according the Telcordia GR-468 standard and is fulfilling telecom standards with a medium lifetime of > 25 years.
+The semiconductor laser diode has been critically type tested according the Telcordia GR-468 standard and is fulfilling telecom standards.
 Not only the laser diode has been tested, the entire system was comprehensively evaluated by various independent international bodies (e.g. the Germany VdS, the association of German asset insurers), which includes EMI tests as well as endurance tests at accelerated aging environments.